Vansh-Rajput/DevTinder/README.md

 # Ref in database
 - we can create reference from one table to another using "ref" keyword in our schemma.
+- .populate actually replaces field data with referenced data from other collection.
 - by using populate we could display the fields of User table, but we dont want to display the whole object as it contains email,password or other personal details...

+# $nin (not include), $ne (not equal)
+- both are helpful in nested queries..

+- Meaning: Match documents where the value of field is not in the specified array.

+- Match documents where the value of field is not equal to value.

 # _123 is the password where _ is first alphabet of name